 If you sell physical or digital goods online, the time is now to prepare for the Cyber Monday influx of traffic.
 As everyone knows, it’s a time of increased business as well as increased fraud attempts and chargebacks.
-Here are some preparation tips so that you can improve over last year’s results.
+Here are some fraud prevention tips so that you can improve over last year’s results.

 - Don’t divide and conquer yourself.
 Think and meet cross-functionally.